MatthBogaert/BenchmarkingEnsemblesInCCP/README.md

 ## References

 Delaere Lex, Bogaert Matthias.
-"Benchmarking Ensembles in Customer Churn Prediction".
+"Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art".
 Under review.